April 29 2017

 Bringing a new dog into the family is an exciting time for everyone but can create stress for your resident canine.
 Understanding how to manage dog introductions can help ensure a lifetime of harmony for all.

 Set reasonable goals.
-Knowing each dog's background as to how well they were socialized will help you manage what might happen.
 Remember and respect that your resident dog may perceive the new dog to be encroaching on his established territory, which can be very stressful.

-Proceed slowly and calmly.
+- Proceed slowly and calmly.
 Slow-paced introductions may help prevent any fear-based or aggressive reactions from developing.
-Bad behaviors not reined in from the start can become habit and be very hard to change.
+Bad behaviors not reigned in from the start can become habit and be very hard to change.

 Managing the New Dog in Your Home